-- a) if the qualified New York expenditures related to the qualified production facility total \$3 million or more, then all qualified expenditures related to pre-production, location, and post production in New York State qualify for the credit; - b) if expenditures on the qualified production facility days are less than \$3 million, then the production must shoot at least 75 percent of all its location days in New York State in order to include expenditures incurred in New York State outside the qualified production facility on pre-production, production, and post production.
-The 75 percent threshold applies to a percent of the total location days only, not to the total shoot days.
-Shooting days spent at facilities are not used to calculate this threshold; only the ratio of shooting days spent on locations anywhere in New York State compared to shooting days on locations outside of New York State are used.
+- a) if the qualified New York expenditures related to the qualified production facility total \$3 million or more, then all qualified expenditures related to pre-production, location, and post production in New York State qualify for the credit; - b) if expenditures on the qualified production facility days are less than \$3 million, then the shooting days spent in New York outside of a film production facility must equal or exceed 75 percent of the total shooting days spent within and without New York outside of a film production facility.

-As enacted, the credit was refundable in equal amounts over a twoyear period.
+As enacted, the credit was refundable in equal amounts over a two-year period.
 For tax years beginning on or after January 1, 2008, the credit was entirely refundable in the year in which it was claimed.